 The Steady Surge in Residential Solar

-Improving technology delivers rising performance and lower costs.
+Improving technology delivers rising performance and lower costs for home photovoltaic systems.

 Solar accounted for 43% of all new electricity-generating capacity added in the United States in 2020, topping all other technologies for the second year running.
 The curve promises to continue upward.
 According to the Solar Energy Industries Association (SEIA), solar capacity will quadruple over the next 10 years.

 In response, the U.S. Congress has once again extended the solar investment tax credit (ITC)—through 2022 this time, with a reduction in 2023 unless extended again.
 The credit allows residential solar customers to deduct 26% of the cost of their system from their taxes owed to the IRS.
 For the average $27,000 solar installation, for example, the credit takes $7000 off the bill.
 And it has no limit, so the rebate can be two or three times more for more expensive systems with battery backup.
 State incentives, where available, can subtract thousands more.
 Overall, payoff periods are averaging eight to 12 years—depending mostly on local electricity rates—for an energy-producing system that will deliver clean power for 30 to 50 years.